Best Things To Do In Bosnia And Herzegovina

 Things To Do In Sarajevo - Bosnian Coffee

-One of the lasting influences the Ottomans brought to this region in Turkish coffee.
+One of the lasting influences the Ottomans brought to this region was Turkish coffee.
 Popular in all of the former Yugoslav countries, Kava is an absolute must-try.
 But be warned, this stuff is strong!
 You can find Kava across the country; most families will make this coffee at home.

 Key Festivals & Events In Bosnia